-This course will train beginners to start to become proficient in French, which is the second most widely learned foreign language after English, and the ninth most widely spoken language in the world.
-An ability to understand and communicate in French is an advantage on the international job market and opens the doors of companies in France and other French-speaking parts of the world.
-It will train students in language skills up to Level B1 of the Common European Framework of Reference.
+The Certificate in Language Proficiency in French will train you as a beginner to become proficient in French.
+The French language is the second most widely learned foreign language after English, and the ninth most widely spoken language in the world.
+An ability to understand and communicate in French will make you an advantageous candidate when applying at the international job market, as it opens the doors of companies in France and in other French-speaking parts of the world.
+The course will train you in language skills up to Level B1 of the Common European Framework of Reference.

 To be registered as regular students in the Course, applicants shall satisfy the general requirements for admission as specified in the Admission Regulations.

 The Certificate Course may be taken concurrently with any University undergraduate or postgraduate course, whether followed on a full-time or part-time basis.

 This course is open to University of Malta current students only - Information about the application process will be forwarded by the Faculty of Arts to students in due course.

 The admission requirements are applicable for courses commencing in October 2021.

 For more detailed information pertaining to admission and progression requirements please refer to the bye-laws for the course available here.